15 Habits of Well-Liked Industry Leaders

 11. They give credit and accept blame

 If well-liked people are recognized for success, they typically shift and share the praise with others.
-It's one of the things that makes them well-liked.
+It's one of the habits that makes them well-liked industry leaders.
 Conversely, if things go poorly on their watch, they don't hesitate to take responsibility.
-These are good lessons to integrate.
+These are good lessons to integrate into your leadership style.

 12. They focus on who's in front of them